A Regional Fuel Tax for Auckland set at 10 cents per litre (plus GST) was introduced on 1 July 2018.

 The Eastern Busway will improve transport options by making public transport, walking and cycling realistic and safe choices.
 It will enable improved connections between the area and the rest of Auckland.
 The Panmure to Pakuranga phase (1) of the Eastern Busway is scheduled for completion in 2020 to 2022.

-The Regional Fuel Tax would enable stages 2, 3 and 4 of the AMETI project.
+The RFT would enable stages 2, 3 and 4 of the AMETI project.
 These stages consist of several major pieces of infrastructure including completing the urban busway between Panmure and Botany; associated key stations at Pakuranga and Botany; the Reeves Road flyover at Pakuranga town centre; and new/improved pedestrian and cycle facilities.

 Project 5: Park and Rides